Mike D'Antonio

-Career

-D'Antonio's writing influences include old New York Hardcore bands like Cro-Mags, Leeway, Madball and Agnostic Front, and he cites Cliff Burton of thrash metal band Metallica and Harley Flanagan of the Cro-Mags as personal influences.
+Music career

+In a 2013 interview, D'Antonio revealed he first got involved in music as a teenager, and he reflected on becoming a bass player:

+I had two friends out of which one was playing bass, one was playing guitar.
+I tried both those instruments and I liked the guitar better, but I could afford a bass and I couldn’t afford the guitar – I think it was a 50 dollars difference.
+So I bought the bass and I got tablature sheets with all those old punk rock tunes that I started to learn how to play.
+I’m all self-taught in that way, and the strange part is that now as I grow older and look at my style, I play like a rhythm guitarist on a bass. [laughs] Maybe I’m just wishing I was the guitarist, I don’t know, but that’s really my style that’s made itself known.

-D'Antonio's formed his first band Overcast in 1990 in Boston.
+D'Antonio's formed his first band, Overcast, in 1990 in Boston.
 Overcast's first 7-inch, Bleed Into One, was released in 1992 through Exchange Records.
-The band's first full-length, Expectational Dilution, was released in 1994 and is considered a groundbreaking effort as many claim that Overcast are the pioneers of the metalcore scene.
+The band's first full-length, Expectational Dilution, was released in 1994 and is considered a groundbreaking effort in the metalcore scene.
 Their final full-length, Fight Ambition To Kill, was released in 1997.
 This release was followed by nationwide touring with Shai Hulud and Disembodied.
-However Overcast eventually split up in November 1998.
+Overcast eventually split up in November 1998.

-Following the demise of Overcast D'Antonio collaborated with Aftershock guitarist Adam Dutkiewicz.
-Dutkiewicz, now playing drums, recruited guitarist Joel Stroetzel from Aftershock and vocalist Jesse Leach to Form Killswitch Engage in 1999.
-The groups self titled album was shortly released a year later in 2000.
-But their big break came in 2002 with their sophomore album Alive or Just Breathing.
-The group then continued with success with their next two albums The End of Heartache (2004) and As Daylight Dies (2007).
-The group have been considered one of the more influential bands in the Metalcore genre and have released 9 total albums, along with being nominated for 3 Grammy Awards for Best Metal Performance.
+Following the demise of Overcast, D'Antonio collaborated with Aftershock guitarist Adam Dutkiewicz.
+Dutkiewicz, now playing drums, recruited guitarist Joel Stroetzel from Aftershock and vocalist Jesse Leach to form Killswitch Engage in 1999.
+The group's self-titled album was shortly released a year later in 2000, but their big break came in 2002 with their sophomore album Alive or Just Breathing.
+The group then experienced continued success with their next two albums, The End of Heartache (2004) and As Daylight Dies (2007).
+The group have been considered one of the more influential bands in the metalcore genre and have released 9 total albums, along with being nominated for 3 Grammy Awards for Best Metal Performance.
+Their most recent album, This Consequence, was released in 2025.

-All of Killswitch Engage's album artwork and tour merchandise is designed by D'Antonio, who is a graphic artist.
-D'Antonio's company, DarkicoN design, produces artwork for bands such as Shadows Fall, Unearth, All That Remains, New England Metal and Hardcore Fest and Crowbar.
+In 2005, the Roadrunner United project began recording, in which, D'Antonio performed on 3 songs.
+His Killswitch Engage bandmate, Howard Jones, was also part of this project and performed vocals on the opening track, "The Dagger".

 On April 29, 2006, D'Antonio reunited with his former Overcast bandmates to play at the New England Metal and Hardcore Festival.
-The band then announced and re-recorded archive material and two new tracks, produced by metal producer Nick Raskulinecz, under the name Reborn to Kill Again.
+The band then announced that they re-recorded archive material and two new tracks, produced by metal producer Nick Raskulinecz, under the name Reborn to Kill Again.
+The group has also played sporadically during the 2020s.

 D'Antonio's latest side project band is Death Ray Vision, which he formed in 2010 alongside former Overcast bandmate Brian Fair.
 Their first EP was released in 2011.
 They have since released 3 albums.